jmanprojects/Time-tracking-dashboard/README.md

 ## Welcome! 👋

-design and obtaining data from a json file.
-Nothing is needed to make the code work.
+You don't need to install anything or configure anything, everything is html and css.
 If you like it or want to make modifications, go ahead.